 It also has to be noted that there are circumstances in which it’s not legally possible to give consent, no matter what you say or how you feel in the moment, and that that’s actually a really good thing.
 Here’s a comprehensive list of consent-based laws broken down by state in the U.S. These laws invalidate the idea of “consensual sex” if you’re under a certain age and having sex with an adult, when you’re drunk or high, when you’ve been coerced into sex, or when you’re asleep or otherwise unconscious.
 (And if you’ve been the victim of this type of sexual assault, or any other nonconsensual sexual encounter, take a look at the website for RAINN, the Rape, Abuse, and Incest National Network, which has a slew of resources that you might find helpful.)

 At its best, sex, or making out, or touching regions, or whatever affectionate physical contact you’re enjoying with another personage, is communicative and instructive in tons of ways.
 Every person has their own motions, methods, preferences, and modes when it comes to all these lovely exercises.
 Learning someone’s personal specificities—and having them learn yours—can (and will) be rad and edifying.
-One important condition on which this is predicated, though, is mutual honesty and respect, which—guess what—come from mutual consent.
+One important condition on which all this is predicated, though, is mutual respect, which—guess what—come from mutual consent.